The Essental Yacht Charter Guide

 As you depart from or return to Opua, make time to explore Russell ashore, perhaps even spending a peaceful night in its sheltered bay.
 If your charter schedule allows, call at Waitangi to delve into the history of te Tiriti o Waitangi, the significant and much-debated treaty between the Crown and Māori.
 Waitangi is an essential experience for any visitor.

-* When visiting the islands of the Bay, please check your bags for stowaways such as mice, rats, Argentine ants and Rainbow/Plague Skinks.
-Clean your footwear, clothing and bags and ensure they are free of soil and seeds.
-This also helps to prevent the spread of Kauri dieback.
+* When visiting the islands of the Bay, please check your bags for small stowaways.
+Clean your footwear, clothing and bags and ensure they are free of soil and seeds, which helps to prevent the spread of Kauri dieback.
 Close all bags or boxes.
 Everything you bring should be sealed or zipped shut.
 Immediately report any sightings of rats, mice, stoats, cats or dogs on the islands, their tracks, or droppings to DOC - 0800 362 468.

 New Zealand's sub-tropical sailing paradise, just a 3-hour drive north of Auckland

-The Bay itself is 10 miles across with its island and coastal anchorages to the south and on the northern shore are more beaches plus the KeriKeri and Te Puna inlets.
+The Bay itself is 10 miles across.
+The islands and coastal anchorages are to the south, while on the northern shore are more beaches plus the KeriKeri and Te Puna inlets.

 Urupukapuka, the largest island and a national recreation reserve, is known for being pest-free.
 The Department of Conservation has made many tracks on the island and it's a great place to walk to the top of the hill and take in the vista of the bay.